fredr11/NDIS-Project_SQL-PowerBI/README.md

 - Participant numbers are rising steadily across WA, particularly in LGAs with populations under 5,000, where disability rates are growing faster than general population growth.

 ## Access
-- SQL Queries: See the `/SQL` folder
+- SQL Queries: See the `/SQL Queries` folder
 - Power BI Report: `/Power BI` folder

 ## About Me